 Ideally located in the heart of Kailua-Kona, the Courtyard King Kamehameha’s Kona Beach Hotel is a great launching off point for exploring the Big Island.

-I booked this room using my FNA (free night award) that covers a hotel stay up to 35k points.
+I booked this room using my FNA (free night award) which covers a hotel stay up to 35k points.
 There are a couple of Marriott co-branded credit cards that offer this as a benefit.
 The Courtyard King Kamehameha’s Kona Beach Hotel is one of only 2 hotels in Hawaii (the other is The Princess Kaiulani) that you can get for 35k points.
-Good news though, you can now add on up to 15k points to your FNA certificate.
+The good news though, you can now add up to 15k points to your FNA certificate.

 I received a nice beach bag, a coupon for 2 free cocktails at the Billfish Poolside Bar & Grille, and a complimentary beach rental from Kona Boys.
 The beach rental included 2 chairs, 1 umbrella, and snorkel gear for 2 (1 hour max).
 Had the weather been better I would have definitely used the snorkel gear but instead I made use of the free cocktails.